Duration: May 8 – August 30, 2018, with potential for earlier start and later end dates, depending on project needs and employee availability.

 Michigan State University is an Affirmative Action, Equal Opportunity Employer, and we especially encourage applications from minority and underrepresented groups.

 To apply: Send a cover letter and resume/CV describing relevant research experience and primary interests.
 Include the names and email addresses of three references.
 Send as one PDF to Philip Fanning (email@example.com) by March 21, 2018 with “Berry Crops Entomology Technician” in the subject line.

-Required Qualifications: Valid U.S. driver’s license with a good record Ability to work outside for long periods of time in a variety of weather conditions Attention to detail Ability to work independently and as part of a team
+Required Qualifications: Interest in field research in entomology, insects, biology and/or agriculture Valid U.S. driver’s license, with a good driving record, and a willingness to share driving responsibilities.
+Ability to work outside for long periods of time in a variety of weather conditions Attention to detail and protocols Ability to work independently and as part of a team

 Desired Skills: Experience with insect collection and identification Skills with a microscope Curation of specimens Plant identification (especially wildflowers) Lifting equipment up to 40 pounds Experience with data entry and analysis in Excel, and R Ability to communicate with a wide variety of people, including scientists, landowners, and agricultural producers